Learning and Teaching

 A Focus on Educating the Whole Learner

-The MA in Educational Transformation is designed to prepare PK-12 educational professionals who have interdisciplinary skills and focus on the assets that children bring to school, rather than focus on deficits that undermine learning.
+The Master in Educational Transformation is designed to prepare PK-12 educational professionals who have interdisciplinary skills and focus on the assets that children bring to school, rather than focus on deficits that undermine learning.
 These interdisciplinary skills and an asset-oriented perspective are necessary to promote effective instructional practices for children with diverse needs in an urban context.
-These skills and perspective to lead transformations of classrooms, schools, and districts in order to ensure a just and equitable education for all children.
+These skills and perspectives lead transformations of classrooms, schools, and districts to ensure a just and equitable education for all children.

 All applicants to the Teaching Residency Program are considered for merit-based scholarships, distributed on the basis of exceptional ability and talent based on information presented during the admissions process – no additional application necessary.
 In addition, there are scholarship funds available with the aim of diversifying the teacher pipeline.
 Priority for these scholarships funds will be given to multilingual applicants and applicants from diverse backgrounds.
 Funding for these scholarships is provided by Project ELEECT.